vjuutilainen/templates/README.md

-# Web application templates
+# Templates

+Just some templates.

+- ES6
-ES6 and ES6 with React templates.
+- ES6 with React